cfgauss/r-novice-gapminder/_episodes/02-seeking-help.md

 [Stack Overflow](http://stackoverflow.com/).
 You can search using the `[r]` tag.

+Try these challenges to practice finding help in R.

 > ## Challenge 1
 >
 > Look at the help for the `c` function.
-What kind of vector do you
-> expect you will create if you evaluate the following:
+Try the following commands and see if you can use
+> the help file to explain the output you see:
 >
 > ~~~
 > c(1, 2, 3)
 > c('d', 'e', 'f')
-> c(1, 2, 'f')`
+> c(1, 5, 'g')
 > ~~~
 > {: .r}
 > > ## Solution to Challenge 1